httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 * Description: The intermediary encountered a DNS error when trying to find an IP address for the next hop hostname.
 * Extra Parameters:
   - rcode: A sf-string conveying the DNS RCODE that indicates the error type.
 See {{RFC8499, Section 3}}.
+  - info-code: A sf-integer conveying the Extended DNS Error Code info-code.
+See {{!RFC8914}}.
 * Recommended HTTP status code: 502

 ### Destination Not Found